jknowles/AppliedModelsTalk/AppliedModelinginEducation.md

 <img src="AppliedModelinginEducation-figure/unnamed-chunk-5.png" title="plot of chunk unnamed-chunk-5" alt="plot of chunk unnamed-chunk-5" style="display: block; margin: auto;" />

 The Bias - Variance Tradeoff
 =============================================

-- The purple and blue models are identical except each was "trained" on different data, the difference between them is variance
+- The purple and blue models are identical except each was "trained" on different data, the difference between their predictions is **variance**
-- Both methods have the same bias, but the linear model has a different bias - a feature of the flexibility in the model
+- Both have the less bias on the data they are trained, but the linear model has a different bias - a feature of the flexibility in the model
-- Less flexible models will have more bias, but are less variable in response to the data they are trained on
+- Less flexible models like linear models will have more bias, but are less variable in response to the data they are trained on

 Model fit = Fit to signal + fit to noise
 ============================================

-- Training data can lead to model overfit (the blue line)
+- Training data (sample) can lead to model overfit (the blue line)
 - Training data can lead to bias in future predictions (the purple line)
 - We need both methods of $f$ and methods of evaluating models that can insulate against overfit
 - This means different measures of model fit to choose among competing models
-- Understanding the data generation process helps inform how difficult extrapolation will be
 - Time changes everything and the process/logic of updating models is important
 - Non-linear behaviors can be right around the corner
 - Paradigm shifts occur